A particle in equilibrium with a bath realizes worldline supersymmetry: Introduction

 If $U(\phi)$ is a local functional of $\phi$, in particular, if

 where $\tau\in\mathbb{R}$ and $W(\phi(\tau))$ an ultralocal functional of $\phi(\tau)$, we obtain the following stochastic equation for $\phi(\tau)$:

-This is the Langevin equation that describes quantum mechanics, i.e. a quantum field theory in one Euclidian dimension.
+This is the Langevin equation that describes, for example, quantum mechanics, i.e. a quantum field theory in one Euclidian dimension~\cite{zambrini}; or the thermodynamics of a classical string, since the Euclidian time is identified with the coordinate that labels the classical string (this has been stressed by Polyakov~\cite{Polyakov:1987ez}).
 The essential difference to eq.~(\ref{langevin1}) is that we are not interested, only, in the limit $\tau\to\infty$, but in the solution for all values of $\tau$.
 This assertion is meaningful only at the level of the correlation functions, of course.

 In this case, $\eta(\tau)$ is a Gaussian stochastic process, whose correlation functions obey the same identities as in eq.~(\ref{gaussian_noise}), only the time is, now, the Euclidian time.